RobStelling/notebooks/README.md

 # Notebooks
-A collection of Jupyter Notebook routines for quick'n'easy copy and reuse
+A collection of Jupyter Notebook tricks and tips for quick'n'easy copy and reuse